How Brands Are Using AI UGC to Scale Content in 2026

 Strategy 2: Always-On Social Media Content

-The problem: Maintaining a consistent posting schedule across Instagram, TikTok, Facebook, and Pinterest requires 20–30+ pieces of unique content per week.
+The problem: Maintaining a consistent posting schedule across Instagram, TikTok, Facebook, and Pinterest can require many channel-specific assets.

 The AI UGC approach: